Coffee blog

 How it works

-There are two water parameters we care about and can later adjust: dissolved minerals, or water hardness measured in ppm, and acidity, or pH.
-For extraction to be efficient and stable, we need water that is soft enough, around 150 ppm, but not completely distilled.
-With fully distilled water, there is a higher risk of over-extracting the coffee.
+There are two water parameters we care about and will later adjust: dissolved substances, or water hardness (ppm), and the acidity of the environment (pH).
+For extraction to be as efficient and stable as possible, we need water that is soft enough, around 150 ppm, but not completely distilled.
+Otherwise, there is a high risk of over-extracting the coffee.

 Preparing everything you need

-To start, you will need these supplies, ingredients and tools:
+To start, you will need the following supplies, ingredients, and tools:

-• three drinking-water-safe containers with a volume of at least 1 liter;
+• Three drinking-water-safe containers with a volume of at least 1 l

-• a scale accurate to 0.01 g, which is easy to find on marketplaces;
+• Scales accurate to 0.01 g (they are easy to find on marketplaces)

 Important: make sure the mixing containers are clean and certified for drinking water.